Asthma

 Asthma-Like Conditions

 Asthma causes your airways to tighten, become inflamed (swell), and become overreactive.
 This makes it hard to breathe.
-It’s a common chronic (long-term) disease that affects more than 27 million people in the United States.
+It’s a common chronic (long-term) disease that affects nearly 28 million people in the United States.1,2

-Common symptoms of asthma include shortness of breath, wheezing, and coughing.
+Some common symptoms of asthma include shortness of breath, wheezing, coughing, and chest tightness.
 To make a diagnosis, your doctor will look at your medical history and perform a physical exam.
 They may also do lung function tests.

-Other respiratory illnesses can have similar symptoms to asthma but require different treatment.
+Other respiratory conditions can have similar symptoms to asthma but require different treatments.
 That’s why it’s important to get an accurate diagnosis.

-One study showed that one out of three people diagnosed with asthma didn’t actually have the condition.1
+One study showed that one out of three people diagnosed with asthma didn’t actually have the condition.3

 What Conditions Are Similar to Asthma?

-Here are some other health conditions that can have symptoms similar to asthma:
+Here are some other health conditions that can have signs and symptoms similar to asthma:

-Getting the right diagnosis can mean better quality of life.
+Make sure you talk with your doctor if your asthma treatment is not controlling your symptoms.
+Getting the right diagnosis can mean a better quality of life.
 For some more serious conditions, it can be the difference between life and death.
-These other conditions may need other specific treatments instead of typical asthma medicines.
+These other conditions may need other specific treatments.
+Also, you may need other testing to rule out or confirm conditions other than asthma.

 When asthma doesn’t respond to asthma medicine, some doctors prescribe oral corticosteroids.
 One example is prednisone.
 This medicine is only for short-term use.
-Prolonged use of oral corticosteroids due to misdiagnosis may have harmful side effects.
-This is another reason why a correct diagnosis is important.
+Using oral corticosteroids long term due to the wrong diagnosis may have harmful side effects.
+This is another reason why getting an accurate diagnosis is so important.

 Methacholine is a type of drug that will tighten your airways at a lower dose if you have asthma.
-Your airways will tighten at a higher dose if you do not have asthma.
-During this test, your doctor will have you breathe in increasing doses of methacholine at scheduled intervals over time.
-Then they will do a spirometry test after each dose to see if your lung function changes.
+Your airways will tighten at a higher dose or not at all if you do not have asthma.
+At the beginning of the test, the doctor will have you do a baseline spirometry test (specific type of breathing test).
+During this test, your doctor will have you breathe in increasing doses of methacholine at scheduled periods over time.
+Then they will do repeat spirometry tests after each dose to see if your lung function changes.
+There are guidelines to follow if there are major decreases in lung function and when to stop this challenge.

-If your lungs do not react to lower doses of methacholine, you may have another condition that has similar symptoms to asthma.
+If your lungs do not react to lower doses of methacholine, you may have another condition that has similar symptoms to asthma (see list above).
+Your doctor can help find the most appropriate diagnosis so they can create an effective treatment plan.

 References